-In order to pass professional experience, both the theory and professional experience components of the unit must be passed.
+In order to pass a Professional Experience unit, both the theory and professional experience components of the unit must be passed.
+Students who fail a Professional Experience unit are advised to monitor their Official Communications Channel and Curtin student email for notifications and information relating to course progression, following official results release.

-Any pre-service teacher who fails to satisfactorily complete two consecutive Professional Experience placements may be subject to course termination.
 In accordance with the Assessment and Student Progression Manual, determination of academic status is the responsibility of the Board of Examiners.